 Ideally, SEO is a factor that’s considered before your website is built.
 This approach can help you customize your site in a way that is SEO-friendly.
 Thus, you don’t have to back-track and make changes once your URL is live.

 If you already have a functional website, don’t stress!
-There are plenty of tactics that you can weave into your digital marketing strategy to help improve your rankings.
+There are plenty of tactics that you can weave into your digital marketing strategy to help improve your SSL and Google ranking.
 We will describe some helpful approaches below.